 5. Evolution of Fire Safety Standards

-The development of fire alarm technology has been closely tied to the evolution of fire safety standards.
-Organizations like the NFPA have played a crucial role in establishing and updating these standards to keep pace with technological advances.
+The development of fire alarm technology has always been closely tied to evolving safety standards.
+Organizations like the National Fire Protection Association (NFPA) have played a crucial role in establishing codes that drive innovation while ensuring safety.

 6. The Future of Fire Detection